 The Arborvitae Emerald Green grows well without pruning.
 In fact, this is one tree that needs no pruning other than to remove dead branches.
 If you do decide to hedge this tree, make sure that when you trim, the bottom of the tree is wider than the top.
 If the top is wider than the bottom, the tree will die back from the ground up.
 Shearing, as mentioned, is generally not needed however for a formal hedge start shearing when the tree reaches 3 or 4 feet in height, cutting only the sides, remove no more than 3 or 4 inches of growth.
 This will cause the tree to grow thicker.
 If you want the tree to grow tall don’t cut the top leader, just shape the sides.
 The best time to shear is after a new growth spurt finishes and the new growth begins to mature.
 Growth will go from a smooth, greasy texture, to a rougher snake skin look.
 Shearing twice a year is not recommended with Arborvitae.
 To keep your trees at a particular height requires cutting the central leader and then shearing all outside branches.
 This will control the tree for many years.
 Pruning can help make arborvitae emerald greens grow thicker.
 It is recommended that you disinfect your shears before you begin and even after each plant to prevent disease spread.
 You can prune dead or diseased limbs anytime of the year.
 A good sharp pair of shears is a must.
 Young nurserymen are told that if they invest in a good pair of shears when they start out they will continue to be searved by those shear for the rest of there careers.
 A very popular brand of pruners to professional is the Felco #2.
 The blade is changable and can easily be sharpened and cleaned by disassembly of the pruners.

-History and Lore of the Arborvitae Emerald Green:
+What is the History and Lore of the Arborvitae Emerald Green:

 The name “arborvitae” means “tree of life” in Latin and was applied to the Eastern species, Thuja occidentalis, by early french explorers who noted that Native Americans used its foliage for medicinal purposes.
 Eastern arborvitae is the species most commonly used in Midwestern yards, although Green Giant arborvitae (T. plicata), a larger Western species, is also popular because it has a reputation for being more deer-resistant.
 For the living tree the name arborvitae, which means “tree of life,” was given by French explorers who had been cured of scurvy by local native people using tea made of the foliage and sap that is rich in vitamin C. Because of his appreciation for this medicinal tree of the new world, Jacques Cartier sent specimens home to be grown in France in the mid-1500s.As for longevity, the name arborvitae is a perfect fit in this regard as well.
 Members of this species are the oldest trees in eastern North America.
 Although they once were believed to be a short lived tree, some of the gnarly, ancient cliff-dwelling specimens have been aged at more than 1000 years.
 Arborvitae Emerald Green was one of the first North American native trees to be cultivated in Europe.
 Its common name was a symbol of its importance to weary travelers, more so than its own long life.
 Such a commonly used landscape plant rarely has the romantic appeal of Arborvitae Emerald Green.